 The 6 Best Survival Fishing Kits For Any Scenario

 Fishing is one of my all-time favorite hobbies.
-It’s fun and relaxing, and it’s a great way to commune with nature.
-It’s also one of my favorite ways to get delicious, wild fish for the dinner table.
+It’s fun and relaxing, a great way to commune with nature and one of my favorite ways to get delicious wild fish for dinner.

 But in a survival situation, fishing is also one of the best ways to provide much-needed calories and energy.
-Whether you’re in a true SHTF scenario or you’re just lost on a hike, a good survival fishing kit can be a literal lifesaver.
+A good survival fishing kit can be a lifesaver, whether in an actual SHTF scenario or just lost on a hike.

-That’s why I’ve put together this list of the best survival fishing kits for any scenario.
-It includes compact, bug-out bag options, as well as bigger and more thorough kits.
-I’ve also included tips on how to choose a kit, what to look for in a good one, and even how to make your own DIY survival fishing kit.
+I’ve compiled this list of the best survival fishing kits for any scenario.
+It includes compact, bug-out bag options and bigger and more thorough kits.
+I’ve also included tips on choosing a kit, what to look for in a good one, and even how to make your own DIY survival fishing kit.

 Why You Need A Survival Fishing Kit

-There are plenty of essential survival gear items, but a good survival fishing kit is one of the most often overlooked.
+Plenty of essential survival gear items exist, but a good survival fishing kit is one of the most often overlooked.

-The fact is that even the most well-prepared folks can only pack so much extra food.
+Even the most well-prepared people can only pack so much extra food.
 Food is heavy, bulky, and prone to spoiling.
 If you’re going to be truly prepared, you need a reliable way to provide fresh food for as long as you have to.

 That’s where a survival fishing kit comes in.
-Fishing is one of the easiest and most reliable methods of catching your own dinner.
-Almost anywhere you find yourself will have some sort of lake, river, or stream nearby, and almost all of them support fish.
-That means a survival fishing kit will be useful in most (if not all) survival situations.
+Fishing is one of the easiest and most reliable methods of catching your dinner.
+Almost anywhere you find yourself will have some lake, river, or stream nearby, and nearly all support fish.
+That means a survival fishing kit will be helpful in most (if not all) survival situations.

-Fishing can also be passive, freeing your time up to do other important tasks.
-And though trapping and hunting are options, too, catching fish has the highest chance of being successful.
+Fishing can also be passive, freeing your time for other essential tasks.
+Though trapping and hunting are options, catching fish has the highest chance of success.

-Any solid survival kit should at least include some fishing gear, but having the right gear is just as important as having any at all.
+Any solid survival kit should at least include some fishing gear, but having the right gear is just as important as having any.

 What Should Be In An Emergency Fishing Kit?

 If you’re going to catch fish, you need the right gear.
-Plenty of survival fishing kits boast their number of pieces or include weird gadgets, but the best survival fishing kits all share a few things.
-Even a basic survival fishing kit will be useful as long as it provides value, versatility, quality/durability, and enough of the right items.
+Plenty of survival fishing kits boast several pieces or include weird gadgets, but the best ones share a few things.
+An essential survival fishing kit will be helpful if it provides value, versatility, quality/durability, and enough of the right items.

 Essential Fishing Supplies

-There are plenty of bonus items that can be useful, but every emergency fishing kit includes a useful amount of all of these items:
+There are plenty of bonus items that can be useful, but every emergency fishing kit includes a valuable amount of all of these items:

 - Hooks (at least 10, no matter the size of the kit)